-We have a limited source of income to invest even if funds are raised whereas, in MNC’s they are economically strong.
+We have a limited source of income to invest even if funds are raised whereas, an MNC’s are economically strong.
 There is a huge number of shareholders investing in and earning profits.
 They even enjoy parties and cruises with so much of frills.
 They do conventional jobs done from the last decades.

-In start-ups budget is limited but our entire life will take on a meaning of creation, and you’ll be more energized, both physically and mentally, to take on new hobbies and start your own personal projects.
+In start-ups budget is limited but our entire life will take on a meaning of creation, and you’ll be more energized, both physically and mentally, to take on new hobbies and start your projects.
 In the startup world, it’s all about creating more and consuming less.

 In MNC’s large-scale production require huge investments with sufficient resources.
 So this becomes a challenge even bigger for startup companies.